 “The tips for overcoming immediate gratification are shockingly simple.
 Alas, I still end up browsing through social media when I should be writing.
 I still spend money like crazy when I should be investing.
 I still procrastinate where I should be working on my big project.”

-Following these simple tips can be astoundingly difficult, I know.
+Following these tips can be astoundingly difficult, I know.

 Going to the gym will never start to feel easier.
 Nor not checking social media when you should be focusing on work.